pshchelo/edgetension/doc/edgetension-doc.rst

 Image acquisition and storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-*This section is copy-pasted with minor editions from T.Portet's manual.*

 Images must be transferred from the camera in tiff format.
 Acquisition must be performed with a linear timescale.
 Images related to an